HolyBlackCat/cpp-tutorials/tooling/articles/terminal_for_dummies.md

 How does it know to look in there?
 Because of a setting called PATH.

+(⚠ This specific directory is used if you followed the previous chapters of this tutorial as is.
+If you instead come here with an existing compiler installation, your compiler could be in a different directory.
+If you installed it from MSYS2, consult [this page](variations/determining_msys2_env.md), it willll tell you what path to use.)

 ## What is PATH?

 PATH is a list of directories that a shell searches for a program when it needs to run it.